 An inter-departmental government board of engineers and scientists, chaired by Engineer-in-Chief, James Thompson, decided to adopt the lime dosage treatment, and to supplement it later, if necessary, with vacuum deaeration.
 Other structures along the pipeline, such as summit tanks, were to be provided to minimise aeration of the water in transit.

 The dosing commenced in October 1910 using quick lime slaked with water so as to give about 4 grains of free lime per gallon of water.
-However within two years the reduction in carrying capacity of the main between pumping station No.2 and Baker’s Hill tank due to deposition of calcium carbonate in the pipeline caused by the lime treatment at Pumping Station No. 2 had become so bad that over 3 kilometres of pipeline had to be removed and replaced with clean pipes.
+However within two years the reduction in carrying capacity of the main between pumping station No.2 and Baker’s Hill tank due to deposition of calcium carbonate in the pipeline caused by the lime treatment at Pump Station No. 2 had become so bad that over 3 kilometres of pipeline had to be removed and replaced with clean pipes.

 Nor did the test pieces, inserted in pipeline bypasses in 1910, indicate that the lime treatment had been any more successful in arresting pipe corrosion after 1913 than it had between 1910 and 1912, and in 1915 lime treatment was abandoned.

 The Binnie report of 1909 indicated the principles along which an apparatus could be designed to remove dissolved oxygen from scheme water before it left Mundaring.
 When it became increasingly clear that lime treatment was ineffective, the GWS engineers designed a full scale deaeration plant capable of treating 27,000 kilolitres of water per day, according to the principles suggested by the consultants.
 The plant was built by the State Implement and Engineering Works at Rocky Bay, North Fremantle.
 It was installed just east of pumping station No.1 and commenced operation in December 1917.